Primary

 For complete glute development, combine hip abduction (side of hip) with hip extension exercises (back of hip) like squats, deadlifts, and hip thrusts.

-Want Machine Hip Abduction in your program?
+See where Machine Hip Abduction fits in your weekly plan

 Sit on the hip abduction machine.